-When Abelard lived King Richard the Lionhearted was yet to be born but the age of crusades had begun.
-At the end of Abelard’s long journeys, his steps at last turned home to England.
+When Adelard of Bath lived, King Richard the Lionhearted was yet to be born but the age of crusades had begun.
+At the end of Adelard’s long journeys, his step, at last, turned home to England.
 Here, he would become a teacher of the young Prince Henry – the later King Henry II.
-As tutor, Abelard discharged a debt he owed the father: for it was Henry’s father, King Henry I, who had paid for his travels.
-But like Bilbo, Abelard was not the person who he had been.
+As tutor, Adelard discharged a debt he owed the father: for it was Henry’s father, King Henry I, who had paid for his travels.
+But like Bilbo, Adelard was no longer the person he had been.

-Things that he might have admired in his youth might now have made him impatient.
-A scholar of his time, Daniel of Morley has left an impression of the scholarly world which Abelard escaped and to which he returned.
+Things he might have admired in his youth might now have made him impatient.
+A scholar of his time, Daniel of Morley has left an impression of the scholarly world which Adelard escaped and to which he returned.

 Let us visit another such place where monks both treasured and entombed books.